 There are currently more than 50 offshore countries and territories.
-All of them can be devided into three big groups depending taxation:
+Offshore zone definition divides them into three big groups depending taxation:

 - Countries with moderate tax rates and tax privileges only for certain types of business;

-- Classic offshores, or countries with preferential tax rates for all business activities of non-residents, provided they conduct their business outside of the country;
+- Classic offshore countries with preferential tax rates for all business activities of non-residents, provided if they conduct their business outside the country;

 - Tax havens – special territories in a country with tax preferences for non-residents.

-The main difference between tax havens and free economic zones is that a non-resident can not conduct business in this territory, nor can he purchase residency.
+The main difference between offshore zone and free economic zone is that a non-resident can not conduct business in this territory, nor can he purchase residency.
 However, in many countries, such companies are allowed to acquire real estate.

 - Highly respected European and Asian offshore zones with tax preferences only for certain activities: Monaco, Gibraltar, Lichtenstein, Ireland, Hong Kong, China and Singapore;